 Secondary Principals Association NZ

-The principal, professional leader or tumuaki designs the process that enables the professional growth cycle for teachers in consultation with teachers.
-The Council requires the presence of the elements in the cycle but does not dictate what the professional learning cycle look like and respects the decisions of leadership team members to design these with their teachers.
-The Council supports a self-managing profession where co-construction, collaboration and place-based approaches can be implemented.
-The new system should reflect the ‘learning focused culture’ of each setting
+The principal, professional leader, or tumuaki designs the process that enables the professional growth cycle for teachers in consultation with teachers.
+The Council requires the presence of the elements in the cycle but does not dictate what the professional learning cycle looks like and respects the decisions of leadership team members to design these with their teachers.
+The Council supports a self-managing profession where co-construction, collaboration, and place-based approaches can be implemented.
+The system should reflect the ‘learning focused culture’ of each setting.

 What will this mean for my workload?